 For example, insect protein is a vital resource.
 It isn’t necessary to use nearly as much land or water as you do for livestock.
 Along the same lines, algae and seaweed are also good sources of omega-3 fatty acids.

-Creating a Balance between Health and Sustainability.
+Creating a balance between health and sustainability.

 Healthy protein options don’t have to come at the expense of taste or nutrition.
 Food should be healthy.
-There should be a variety of sources of plant protein and/or animal protein from which to choose, with the latter ethically raised animals.
+There should be a variety of sources of plant protein and/or animal protein from which to choose, with the latter being ethically raised animals.

 They should opt for organic eggs, wild-caught fish, and grass-fed beef, which are kinder to the planet.